What's your favourite thing about being a biology PhD supervisor?

 I have spoken to people in the past who are kind of on autopilot and it's the next thing to do, and I don't think that's a good reason to do a PhD.

 "So be curious, enthusiastic and think about why you're doing it."

 Enthusiasm and curiosity aren't a problem for Gabrielle, whose PhD in biological sciences is an extension of her passion for plants.

 What scholarship have you been awarded and how did you find out about it?

 Gabrielle: I got the UQ Graduate School scholarship.
 I found out about it from my primary supervisor, and he just said to go and look on the internet as "there's this whiz bang scholarship that you can get".
 If you've done well in your honours, you can apply for it, so I went on and it was a very easy application process.
 It literally took me 5 minutes.

 How does supervising biology PhD candidates bring you closer to our aim of advancing ecological knowledge and informing better management of ecosystems and landscapes?

 John: I try and design PhD projects to fit within that broad theme.
-Sometimes I'll have students like yourself, looking at invasive species in agricultural landscapes.
+Sometimes I'll have students like Gabrielle, looking at invasive species in agricultural landscapes.
 I'll have other students looking at more theoretical questions of coexistence in Western Australia.

 How would you explain the topic of your PhD in biological sciences to someone outside of research?